mananchawla2005/gpukernels/day4/README.md

-# Day 3:
+# Day 4:
-# TASK1: RGB IMAGE TO BLURRED IMAGE CONVERSION USING AVG POOL
+# TASK1: RGB IMAGE TO BLURRED IMAGE USING AVG POOL
 A CUDA kernel to convert an RGB image to blurred image by taking average of surrounding pixels.

+# TASK2: RGB IMAGE TO GAUSSIAN BLURRED IMAGE
+A CUDA kernel implementing Gaussian blur filter, which applies weighted averaging based on distance from center pixel.

 ## Prerequisites
 - NVIDIA GPU with CUDA support